lwanger/cooked_input/docs/quick_start.rst

     ci.get_int(prompt="How old are you?", minimum=1)

-`get_int` will take input and return a whole number (i.e. an integer.)
-If the input cannot be converted to an integer it will print an error message and ask the user again.
-In addition, `get_int` can take parameters for the ``minimum`` and ``maximum`` values allowed.
+`get_int` requests the input and returns a whole number (i.e. an integer.)
+If the input cannot be converted to an integer it will print an error message and ask the user again. `Get_int` can also take parameters for the ``minimum`` and ``maximum`` values allowed.
 Since we are asking for a person's age, we want to make sure the number is a positive number (i.e. the person is at least 1 year old.)
 Since no ``maximum`` value is given in this example there is no maximum age for this input::